Edward Keeling

 Sir Edward Herbert Keeling, MC (1883 – 23 November 1954) was a Conservative Party politician in the United Kingdom who served as a Member of Parliament (MP) from 1935 to 1954.

 The younger son of the Reverend William Hulton Keeling, headmaster of Bradford Grammar School, he was educated at Bradford and University College, Oxford, graduating with a master's degree in jurisprudence.
 He was called to the bar at Lincoln's Inn.
 In 1902 he received employment in the Supply and Accounting Department of the Admiralty.
 His siblings include the social activist Dorothy Keeling and the Canadian communist writer Margaret Fairley.

 Keeling moved to be a member of the Harbour Commission in Burma, then a British colony.

 With the outbreak of the First World War, Keeling received a commission as an officer in the Indian Army Reserve of Officers.
 He served in the Mesopotamian Campaign, and was present at the surrender of Kut by the British at the hands of Ottoman forces.
 Following the surrender, he served as a prisoner of war in Turkey until his escape, which eventually landed him in Bolshevik Russia.
-Following his return to England, he served as the head of a special branch (responsible for Turkey and Bulgaria) in the British General Staff for enabling officers to escape.
+He returned to England, he served as the head of a special branch (responsible for Turkey and Bulgaria) in the British General Staff for enabling officers to escape.
 He was awarded the Military Cross in October 1918.
-He published his story as Adventures in Turkey and Russia in 1924.